spboxer3/LocalLog/Privacy Policy.md

 ### B. User Preferences and Settings

-We store your configurations, including:
+We locally store your configurations, including:

 - Daily time limits and rules.